mattander91/micro-messenger-docker/README.md

 # Issues
   Refactor click handling methods on web_service.
 Condense into one function Refactor SignUp.js and Login.js components into one.
-Refactor form submissions
+Refactor form submissions Documentation - add comments to methods, other in each service.